 In 1990, Washington State University’s College of Agriculture, Human, Natural Resources (CAHNRS) held 16 town hall meetings where more than 1,500 Washington citizens recommended how WSU could better serve them.
-A citizen task force, along with representative faculty members from the college, compiled this information identifying three major areas for immediate increased funding support: sustaining agriculture and natural resources, family well-being, and rural growth and revitalization.
+Afterwards, a citizen task force collaborated with representative faculty members to identify three major areas for immediate increased funding support: sustaining agriculture and natural resources, family well-being, and rural growth and revitalization.

 CAHNRS proposed a package to Washington’s legislature addressing these issues.
 As a result, in 1991 the Center for Sustaining Agriculture and Natural Resources (CSANR) and the Food and Environmental Quality Laboratory (FEQL) were established at WSU through RCW 15.92.
 During the 2006 and 207 Legislative Sessions, the Washington Legislature appropriated funding to CSANR for the Biologically Intensive and Organic Agriculture Program (BIOAg) as part of WSU’s Unified Agriculture Initiative.

 The Center has been working for nearly three decades to bring sustainable solutions to the citizens and agricultural industry of Washington State, first under the leadership of part-time Directors David Bezdicek and Phil Crawford and then from 1999 – 2007 under the leadership of the first full-time Director Chris Feise.